zishansami102/CNN-from-Scratch/README.md

 git clone https://github.com/zishansami102/Convolutional-Neural-Network-from-Scratch
 ```

+Downlad the dataset and copy that it's corresponding folder(CIFAR-10/MNIST)
 Move into the required directory and then run the following command to start training model

 ```